-Self-paced courses are best for learners who are selfdisciplined and work well without supervision.
-Help is available from lab instructors when you need it.
-Shift workers, parents, or individuals who have a busy or changeable schedule may find self-paced courses fit their needs.
+Self-paced classes are best for learners who are self-disciplined and work well without supervision.
+Shift workers, parents, individuals who have busy or changeable schedules, and those with transportation issues may find that self-paced courses fit their needs.